MoscaDotTo/Winapp2/winapp2ool/modules/uwpbuilder/readme.md

 ### Common Workflow
 1. Point the source directory at your `UWP.ini` + `AppInfo\` folder
-2. Point the WebView and QtWebEngine catalog choosers at the shared `Scaffolds\` files
+2. Point the scaffolds directory chooser at the shared `Scaffolds\` folder
 3. Run UWPBuilder

 To add a new application, add a section to the appropriate `AppInfo\{letter}.ini` file